Guo-astro/mapbox-gl-js-docs/docs/pages/style-spec/layers.md

 A `circle` style layer renders one or more filled circles on a map.
 You can use a circle layer to configure the visual appearance of point or point collection features in vector tiles.
 A circle layer renders circles whose radii are measured in screen units.

-This [cluster map](/mapbox-gl-js/example/cluster/) uses a circle layer with a “GeoJSON” data source, and sets the source's [`cluster`](mapbox-gl-js/style-spec/sources/#geojson-cluster) property to `true` to visualize points as clusters.
+This [cluster map](/mapbox-gl-js/example/cluster/) uses a circle layer with a GeoJSON data source, and sets the source's [`cluster`](mapbox-gl-js/style-spec/sources/#geojson-cluster) property to `true` to visualize points as clusters.

 {{
   <AppropriateImage